 Compare it with us living in a democracy thanks to a constitution and laws (and other things, which are not relevant here).
 We don’t have that democracy because we have papers on which that constitution and laws are written.
 It’s a basis, yes, of course, but our democracy exists because the inhabitants live by those rules, while others (e.g. police) enforce those laws.
 Set the paper with the laws written on them on fire, what then?
 Whether after that fire, the nation moves on as a democracy or becomes an anarchy depends on people, not on a building or a piece of paper.

 And, interestingly, I saw that confirmed here.
-I had entered Ecuador with the idea checking out “those” companies destroying Ecuador – because I tend to fall into that trap of blaming that intangible devil just as anybody else.
+I had entered Ecuador with the idea to check out “those” companies destroying Ecuador because I tend to fall into that trap of blaming that intangible devil just as anybody else.
 Here, in the south of Ecuador, are no big companies.
 Just farmers.
 There is no government destroying the forest, nor a company.
 It’s done by individual people so they (among other things) can raise a cow.

 It’s always beautiful to meet a person that is making a change, setting an example and showing others that it can be done differently.
 That we can clear forest but also replant it.
 That we can clear a forest in a way that it’s making money, by selling the wood.
 Here, they opt for the short-term solution: burn the forest, raise a cow, gain 50 dollars, and clear another patch.

 To finish this part with a bit of hope: the government recently passed a law to cut down on this kind of destruction.
 People now have to get permission to cut trees and for each tree cut, the person has to replant 10 new ones.
 The words written on paper (the law) gives hope, now it’s a matter of people following that law and/or enforcing it.
 Time will tell.